erlyaws/yaws/README.md

 Prepare build
 -------------

-Get and install an Erlang system (http://www.erlang.org). **Erlang/OTP R14B02 or higher is required**
+Get and install an Erlang system (http://www.erlang.org).

+**To compile Yaws, Erlang/OTP R14B02 or higher is required.**

+**For SSL-enabled instances, Erlang/OTP R16B01 or higher is required in order to allow only specific protocol versions.**

 If you've cloned the source from github and you want to build using autotools, note there is no ./configure script in the source, so create one: